Unleash/unleash/website/docs/reference/sdks/index.md

 import VideoContent from '@site/src/components/VideoContent.jsx'

-In order to connect your application to Unleash you will need a client SDK (software developer kit) for your programming language and an [API token](../how-to/how-to-create-api-tokens).
-The SDK will handle connecting to the Unleash server instance and retrieving feature flags based on your configuration.
+To connect your application to Unleash you need a client SDK (software development kit) for your programming language and an [API token](../how-to/how-to-create-api-tokens).
+The SDK handles connecting to the Unleash server instance and retrieving feature flags based on your configuration.
 All versions of Unleash (OSS, Pro, and Enterprise) use the same client SDKs.

 Unleash provides official client SDKs for a number of programming languages.
 Additionally, our community has developed and contributed SDKs for other languages.
 So if you can't find your favorite language in the list of official SDKs, check out the [list of clients written by our fantastic community](#community-sdks).